MrYsLab/python_banyan/docs/example1.md

 python3 simple_echo_client.py
 ```

-A standard Banyan header is printed to the console for the client and the client begins
+A standard Banyan header is printed to the console for the client, and the client begins
 sending its messages.

 When the client completes sending all of its messages, the console for the client will indicate